bracketdash/simple-directives/README.md

 `sd-on="event:reference:arg1:arg2:..."`

-If the argument is a reference to a defined variable, the function will receive the variable itself.
+Each argument can be treated as a reference except that functions will be passed as-is.

-If the argument is not a valid reference, it will be passed to the function as a string.
+If the argument is not a valid reference, it will be passed as a string.

 If you intend to pass a string as the argument, don't place quotes around it.